stain/s11.no/content/2023/phd/discussion/index.md

 <!-- footnotes -->

-[^1]: For instance, a de-centralised, resiliant architecture and long term preservation was the motivation for the design of the Interplanetary File System (IPFS) as a *Decentralized Web* \[[Trautwein 2022]\].
+[^1]: For instance, a de-centralised, resiliant architecture and long term preservation was the motivation for the design of the Interplanetary File System (IPFS) as a *Decentralised Web* \[[Trautwein 2022]\].

 [^2]: Expected type of object \[[Guha 2014]\], however note that schema.org uses <http://schema.org/rangeIncludes> instead of `rdfs:range`, to permit multiple alternatives without the need for a union class.

 [^3]: Although the <http://schema.org/Dataset> type used by RO-Crate's root entity is derived from DCAT, RO-Crate does not assume a corresponding data catalogue on the Web.

 [^4]: One of my earlier code contributions to ORCID already established content-negotiation to RDF -- but using the classical FOAF vocabulary \[[Brickley 2014]\].
-Slightly inconsistent with Semantic Web principles, the registry is currently returning *Person* descriptions in different semantic models depending on the requested serialization.\
+Slightly inconsistent with Semantic Web principles[^9], the registry is currently returning *Person* descriptions in different semantic models depending on the requested serialization.\
     <https://github.com/ORCID/ORCID-Source/blob/main/CONTENT_NEGOTIATION.md>

+[^9]: Signposting [[Van de Sompel 2022]] would indicate alternative vocabularies using distinct `profile` URIs.

 [^5]: To conflate matters, the `keywords` property can be repeated, but also allows multiple keywords within a single comma-separated string.